Welcome to my New U Life Review!

 With New U Life, it’s not just about making money through commissions and bonuses.
 It’s also about people – whether you’ll help them to feel (and get) better.
 Alternative health products often have the risk of making health problems worse.

 So it may be something you really need to think about before joining.

-Aside for the products, your next challenge is whether you want to join an MLM.
-Legit or not, they have a poor reputation and you'll always run into someone calling them a pyramid scheme.
+Aside from the products, your next challenge is whether you want to join an MLM.
+Legit or not, they have a poor reputation, and you'll always run into someone calling them a pyramid scheme.